tqsd/QuReedGui/README.md

 # Notes

 1. QuReed is in the process of development, so changes can occur in the process.
-2. [PhotonWeave](https://photon-weave.readthedocs.io/en/master/) is the preffered quantum simulation engine and comes preinstalled, implemented devices already use this backend.
-It is advised that this backend be used for custom devices aswell.
+2. [PhotonWeave](https://photon-weave.readthedocs.io/en/master/) is the preferred quantum simulation engine and comes preinstalled, implemented devices already use this backend.
+It is advised that this backend be used for custom devices as well.